 Greek mythology has a wealth of meaningful names.
 This mythology comes from the ancient nation of Greece, also known as the cradle of Western civilization.
 Such mythology depicts a pantheon of gods led by Zeus, god of the sky, in stories of adventure and war.

-In this article, we'll look at 15 names from Greek mythology that could be just right for your dog.
+In this article, we'll look at 15 names from Greek mythology that could be just right for your dog or puppy.

 Aphrodite is the goddess of love, fertility, and beauty.
 She is the daughter of Zeus.
 Her quarrel with Athena and Hera was said to have started the Trojan War.
 Aphrodite is often considered the idealization of beauty come to life.